plaid/plaid-node/README.md

 npm test
 ```

-Tests are writtent for these institutions:
+Tests are written for these institutions:
  - amex
  - bofa
  - citi